parazeeknova/nyxtext/README.md

 &nbsp;

 ### Note :
- - This project is intended for educational purposes and may contain bugs or limitations.
+As the first project developed by a group of undergraduates, NyxNote is a work in progress.
+We appreciate any contributions, understanding that the project may have bugs, instability, and limited features.

 ### 🧠 Design Philosophy

 - **Simplicity**: Keep the user interface clean and intuitive.
 Avoid cluttering the interface with unnecessary features or options.
 Focus on providing essential functionality in an easy-to-use manner.